TinfFoil/dit_ITloc_projecttemplate/README.md

 ### Values folder

 An empty folder with name "values".
 You should add your localisation files here.
 I expect only XML files.
+Do not add any additional characters to the file names.
+For instance, use **strings.xml**, not strings_myteam.xml.
+Do not create any subfolder.

+### Additional material

+In order to produce a high-quality localisation, you might need to create some additional resources.
+These include translation memories and glossaries.
+If you have created any of these, feel free to put them here (and do not forget to describe them in your written report).

 ### Academic Integrity